Xi'an Xianyang International Airport

-In 2018, the airport handled 44,650,000 passengers, making it the busiest airport in northwest China.
+In 2024, the airport handled 47,039,000 passengers, making it the busiest airport in northwest China.
 It is the ninth busiest airport nationwide.
 Xi'an Xianyang International Airport was also the nation's 9th busiest airport in terms of cargo traffic and the 7th busiest airport by traffic movements.

 Location

 The airport is located within the administrative area of Xianyang city, which gives the airport its name.
 It is 25 km northwest of Xi'an city centre, and 13 km northeast of the centre of Xianyang.

 History

 Before Xianyang Airport was built, Xi'an was served by Xi'an Xiguan Airport.
 In 1984, the State Council of China and the Central Military Commission proposed to build a large civil airport on the site of Xianyang's airfield.
 Phase 1 of the airport commenced construction in August 1987, and was finished and opened on 1 September 1991.
 Xi'an Xiguan Airport was closed at the same time.
 Phase 2 started in August 2000, and was finished on 16 September 2003.
 Another 7.592-billion-yuan project is scheduled to be completed by 2020.

 Finnair's service to Helsinki was the first intercontinental route out of Xi'an, launching on 14 June 2013.
-It is now a seasonal route.
+However, due to the COVID-19 pandemic in China and the closure of Russian airspace resulting from the Russian invasion of Ukraine, the route has since been cancelled.

+The airport is presently engaged in a three-phase expansion initiative, anticipated for completion in 2025, which would feature four runways and four terminals, establishing it as a significant domestic and international aviation transit hub.

+On 20 February 2025, Terminal 5 officially opened to public and will commence operation.
+China Eastern Airlines, Shanghai Airlines and China United Airlines, as well as all international flights, will from the same day relocate to this new terminal.